st-tse/miami_road_closure/README.md

 ### Application

 As mentioned previously, the intention of this project is to optimize evacution strategy.
 The model itself already has applications in optimizing routing, say from a starting point to a destination, but when a large population is try to move in the same general direction something more complex is required to prevent even more traffic problems from arising.
-We recommend applying our model's real-time road predictive abilities to a formulation of the Maximum Flow problem and solving as a linear program to get directions for groups in different starting areas.
-As road conditions change these instructions can be quickly updated due to the model using live social media data and the computationa efficiency of Simplex.
-To formulate properly set safe areas as sinks, interchanges, ramps, and intersections as nodes, and populated areas as soures.
-Connnect sinks to a super-sink and sources to a super-source and you can maximize traffic flow during evacuation like any other network flow problem.